The best anytime soup (shrimp and vegetable chowder)

 There is a little science to order of ingredients put in the pot.
 The veggies in the main ingredients all take a long time to reach desired tenderness.
 They can go in from the start with the first 7 ingredients.
 If you added potatoes you may want to cook them a little first.
 Step 1 takes as long as the slowest cooking vegetable.
 I don't put potato in mine and I go by when the carrots reach tender but still crispy.
 They take the longest to cook.
 You don't want a soup with mushy vegetables.
 Vegetables should be added so they all reach perfectly done when the soup is done.
 Perfectly done varies by individual taste but I shoot for veggies that are still a bit crispy while being tender.

 Step 1: Combine in pot the first 6 ingredients and any optional slow cooking vegetables.
-If you use kale, bacon, mushrooms (mushrooms can be added later as they do shrink but they handle the long heat well except for shrinkage), potatoes and/or tomatoes they go in now.
-Peppers, and other ingredients that lose their crunch fast that will quickly turn to mush go in as the carrots start to get tender.
-That takes about an hour but I don't time things.
-They are done when they are done.
+If you use kale, bacon, mushrooms (mushrooms can be added later as they do shrink but they handle the long heat well except for shrinkage), potatoes and/or tomatoes they go in now (peppers, and other ingredients that lose their crunch fast quickly turning to mush go in as the carrots start to get tender.
+That takes about an hour but I don't time things. they are done when they are done.
 You don't want the fast cooking veggies to get mushy and that doesn't take that long.
-Cook on medium heat stirring occasionally until carrots (or the longest to get tender vegetable) are tender but crispy.
+Cook on medium heat stirring occasionally until carrots (or the longest to get tender vegetable is done) are tender but crispy.
 You don't want mushy ingredients in soup.

 Step 3: When soup hits the desired serving temperature pour soup into bowl large enough to hold the 4 cup payload or share with others in smaller bowls.
 If the soup is too hot to eat right when served the shrimp may have become rubbery.
-You don't want them to cook any more after adding them to the soup since they are already cooked and will become rubbery if overcooked.
-If you get your timing down the shrimp should be warm and tender and the soup temperature will be just right.
-Eat it now before that blonde headed girl bears in on it.
-LOL
+You don't want them to cook any more they are already cooked.
+If you get your timing down the shrimp should be warm and tender.

 Step 4: Enjoy the best bowl of soup you ever had.